 Relaxed linen and a sweep of red lipstick.

-Helmed by chef Nuno Ferraz, restaurant Vale de Abrãao is a contemporary dining space sprawling across an open kitchen, a dining room and a sun-kissed terrace.
-The menu celebrates the region’s produce and the day’s harvest from the organic gardens: sample chilled peach gazpacho, sea-fresh mullet on a bed of lentils and a scrumptious Portuguese take on apple pie.
+Helmed by chef Nuno Matos, restaurant Vale de Abrãao is a contemporary dining space sprawling across an open kitchen, a dining room and a sun-kissed terrace.
+The menu celebrates the region’s produce and the day’s harvest from the organic gardens.
 Inside, the open cooking station has a wood-fired oven and Josper grill for culinary theatrics; outside, courtyard tables are arranged around a trickling fountain, with serene views of the surrounding vineyards.

 All polished concrete, low-slung sofas and large communal tables, Quinta Bar & Lounge is a sociable spot for afternoon tea or a pre-dinner game of pool.
 The fruity, zesty cocktail menu changes according to what’s ripe in the garden.
 The Wine Library features a high-class take on the vending machine: a card from reception lets guests pick their own mini bottle from an extensive selection of Douro Valley wines, all of which go down a treat with a tempting little something from the tapas menu.